kadiryilmaz/kadiryilmaz/README.md

 ### Hi there , cheese 📷

-i'm Kadir. a developer from istanbul
+i'm Kadir. i'm a developer from Istanbul

 - 🔭 I’m currently working on ERP Tools and other useful apps
 - 🌱 I’m currently learning everything useful